How To Use Nespresso Frother In 4 Easy Steps (Aeroccino 3)

 Did you recently get a Nespresso machine?
 Welcome to the club!
-Once you learn how to use your Nespresso Aeroccino milk frother, you’ll be brewing up delicious cappuccinos and lattes in minutes.
+Learn how to use Nespresso frother and you’ll be brewing up delicious cappuccinos and lattes in minutes.
 Not only will it be fast, but it will also be at a fraction of what it would cost you to buy one at your favorite coffee shop.

 Nespresso makes three different electric milk frothers – the Aeroccino 3, the Aerocinno 4 and the Barista Recipe Maker.
 The Aeroccino 3 is by far the most commonly used Nespresso milk frother since it is the one sold as part of a bundle with most Vertuo and Original espresso machines.
-This frother works very well and is super easy to use and care for.
-Keep reading to learn how to use the Nespresso frother and keep it clean.
+This frother works very well and is super easy to use.
+Keep reading to learn how to use Nespresso milk frothers.

 Make sure the underside of the jug is dry.
 Place the jug on the base.
 Then just follow these three simple steps.

 The choice between steamed or frothed milk comes down to the type of espresso-based drink you are trying to make.
 If you want a cappuccino with cloud-like milk foam, you need to froth.
 If you want a latte, you need steamed milk.

 A lot of people get confused by the Aeroccino whisk and the different use cases.
 You will need to modify the whisk for either frothing or steaming.
 If you want to froth milk for a cappuccino, leave the coil ring around the whisk.
 If you want to steam for a latte, simply pop off the coil ring and put it aside.
 It will take just over a minute to froth and just over two minutes to warm.

 Add the desired level of milk to one of the two max levels on the container.
 If you are using the coil ring to froth, never fill above the lower max line otherwise it will overflow.
 If you are not using the ring, you can fill to either max line depending on the size or number of drinks you are making and how much milk you want.